 opened as she regained consciousness.
 Her surroundings were blurry, and

-then, a young doctor, clipboard
+then a young doctor, clipboard

-in hand, casually strolled through the unobstructed threshold, into the room.
+in hand, casually strolled through the unobstructed threshold into the room.
 Her eyes

 auburn-topped head to skim his clipped-on form sheet, he sought confirmation of the

-"You must be... [pause] 'Lois Dollworth.'"
+"You must be...
+'Lois Dollworth'."

 "Yes, I am; but why am I here," she answered and asked.

 "Heart attack," he tersely stated, not even bothering

 to make eye contact with his new patient.
 The words 'heart attack' triggered her awful

-memory of the traumatic event to surface.
+memory of the traumatic event.

 "Did they arrest him???" she spouted.

-"Arrest whom," the stoic doctor inquired.
+"Arrest whom?" the stoic doctor inquired.

 "I'm talking about the man who came in my room!!
 I was afraid he was going to kill me,"

 Lois responded in a voice tense with anxiety.

 don't know anything about that, ma'am," he flippantly said with a slight smile and a

 faint chuckle.
-"Excuse me, I've got to go tend to other patients,"
+"Excuse me, I've got to tend to other patients,"

 terminating the exchange.

 "Wait, wait, wait!!!"
-Lois cried out as he walked away.
-But it was to no avail.
+Lois cried out as he walked away, but it was to no avail.
 He

 his busy stride, neither turning around nor speaking; instinctively failing to stop

 in his tracks to acknowledge her desperate plea, and mentally dismissing

 as an insignificant nut case.

 frustrated.
 The widely venerated grand lady was always

 accustomed to others taking her words seriously - beginning when she was labeled a 'child

 prodigy' as a consequence of her first I.Q. test and, thereafter, indulging in the attention

 and admiration of her parents, teachers, and peers alike.
 Experiencing the arrogant,

 contrary was like an electric shock to her unprepared ego.

-Once in the hallway, the presumptuous doctor halted his steps and jotted 'Delusional' on
+Once in the hallway, the presumptuous doctor

-form attached to his clipboard.
+on the 'Patient Information' form attached to his clipboard.
 Then, he resumed his hurried

-Promptly entering the room was a vibrant young nurse with a spring in her step.
-She
+Promptly entering the room was a vibrant young nurse with a spring in her

 embodied the ideal of 'All American Beauty'.
 She was tall, had long wavy golden locks, big

-blue warm eyes, smooth tanned skin, delicate features, a supermodel figure, superb
+warm blue eyes, smooth tanned skin, delicate features, a supermodel figure, superb

 and ivory-white teeth which were gloriously revealed by her radiant smile.
 These

 sublime attributes kindled a brief spark of nostalgia in Lois'

 induced an instantaneous daydream.
-The patient's mind's eye beheld
+The patient's mind's eye beheld an animated rerun of

 little Lois Dollworth playing with her beloved

 with the haunted twinkle of bygone days revisiting

 "Can I help you," the Barbie double asked in a southern accented, compassionate

 upon a time had continuously sparkled like a midnight star,

 was suddenly extinguished.

 "I hope so," Lois replied before inhaling an abundant supply

 of oxygen in preparation

 for the non-fiction horror story she was about to recount.
 And she was telling it to a

 flesh-and-blood Barbie doll clad in a nurse's uniform.
 What else

 can happen, she thought to

 "... ... ...
 The first thing I remembered when I awoke here was that monster

 me."
 Lois concluded her captivating tale to an enthralled listener.

 "Now, I know you think I was dreaming or hallucinating or I'm

 just plain crazy, and I'm

-sure the police would think the same.
-But if there is some way you could get me a
+sure the police would think the same, but if there is some way you could get me a

 composite sketch artist, I would be very grateful!"